Exploring deviations between your process and the target process

 Tip

 The dashed line shows where the deviation occurs.
-Here, this is the location of the missing event.
+Here, this is the location of a missing event.

 A table that displays detailed information about the selected deviation appears.